AminaGhannem/github-repo-search/README.md

 This app is already live on **Netlify**:
 🔗 [https://reposearch-github.netlify.app/](https://reposearch-github.netlify.app/)

-Any push to the `main` branch automatically triggers a new build and deployment thanks to the included `netlify.toml` configuration.
+Any push to the `master` branch automatically triggers a new build and deployment thanks to the included `netlify.toml` configuration.

 **Build settings on Netlify:**
 - **Build command:** `npm run build`